-Play Therapy is an intervention that uses children’s most natural means for expression: play, to communicate how they feel about themselves, the significant people in their lives, and their experiences.
+Play Therapy is a counseling approach that uses children’s most natural means for expression: play, to communicate how they feel about themselves, the significant people in their lives, and their experiences.

 Play Therapy begins with a consultation with the child’s caregivers.
 At that time, a comprehensive history is obtained and a plan is established that best supports the child’s needs.